SDGforskning/sdg-strings/SDG14_query_action_WoS.md

               ("research" OR "scientific" OR "science")
               NEAR/5
                   ("knowledge" OR "data"
-                  OR "policy" OR "policies" OR "programme" OR "programmes" OR "advisor$"
+                  OR "policy" OR "policies" OR "programme" OR "programmes" OR "research agenda" OR "advisor$"
                   OR "framework$" OR "initiative$"
                   OR "capacity" OR "capabilit*" OR "training"
-                  OR "infrastructure" OR "facilities" OR "vessel$" OR "vehicle$" OR "network$"
+                  OR "infrastructure" OR "facilities" OR "vessel$" OR "vehicle$" OR "investment$" OR "funding"
+                  OR "network$"
                   )
             )